gfra54/devicemed/wp-content/plugins/advanced-ads/readme.txt

 Yes.
 Advanced Ads can be combined with other ad plugins.
 Just use their shortcodes in our "Rich Media" ad type to combine both features.
 Works with AdRotate, Ad Inserter, Ad Injection, Quick AdSense, Quick AdSense Reloaded (WPQUADS), Simple Ads Manager, and other plugins.
+Advanced Ads can be used along Google Site Kit or replace it if you need more control over your ad setup.

 = Can I use Flash ads? =